matiasdelellis/facerecognition/README.md

 to be fed to neural network, effectively lowering needed memory.
 Use this if face detection crashes randomly.

-### Resetting faces
+### Resetting information

-`occ face:reset_all [-u user-id]`
+`occ face:reset --all|--clustering [-u|--user_id USER_ID]`

-This command will completely wipe out all images, faces and cluster of persons.
+This command can completely wipe out all images, faces and cluster of persons.
 It is ideal if you want to start from scratch for any reason.

-Beware that all images will have to be analyzed again!
+You must specify if you wish to completely reset the database `[--all]` and all images must be analyzed again, or you can reset only the clustering of persons `[--clustering]` and only must clustering again.

-If `user-id` is provided, it will just reset all the information of a particular user.
+If `USER` is provided, it will just reset the information of a particular user.